ilpropheta/anvedi/Anvedi/qml-lib/README.md

 				...
 ```

-As you see I wrapped several properties to customize a graph.
+As you see, I wrapped several properties to customize a graph.
 Obviously this porting is really incomplete, but it should be simple - and long - to implement missing things.

 Adding data and setting range can be done via Javascript, for example in the [OnCompleted](http://doc.qt.io/qt-5/qml-qtqml-component.html#completed-signal) signal: